Conflicts of Interest in Research/Sponsored Programs

 - Any Outside Activity which reasonably appears to be related to the Investigator's Institutional Responsibilities.

-- The Financial Interest Disclosure Form must be submitted with any Research proposal, and prior to the submission of any proposal to the sponsor, any Institutional Review Board, or any other outside entity.
+- The Financial Interest Disclosure Form (if one isn't already on file) must be submitted with any Research/Sponsored Programs proposal, and prior to the submission of any proposal to the sponsor, any Institutional Review Board, or any other outside entity.

-- A new Form must be submitted annually thereafter during the pendency of the Research project.
+- A new Form must be submitted annually thereafter during the pendency of the Research/Sponsored Programs project.

-- A new Financial Interest Disclosure Form must be submitted within 30 days of the Investigator's discovering or acquiring a new Significant Financial Interest during the pendency of the Research project.
+- A new Financial Interest Disclosure Form must be submitted within 30 days of the Investigator's discovering or acquiring a new Significant Financial Interest during the pendency of the Research/Sponsored Programs project.

-C. It is the responsibility of the Principal Investigator on any Research to ensure that all Investigators involved with the Research (as defined in Section III–D. above) submit the required Financial Disclosure Forms.
+C. It is the responsibility of the Principal Investigator on any Research/Sponsored Program to ensure that all Investigators, Key Personnel, and Integral Staff Members involved with the Research/Sponsored Program submit the required Financial Disclosure Forms.

-A. NYIT requires that all Investigators complete a Conflicts of Interest training program in through Citiprogram.org which is labeled the Conflict of Interest Module.
+A. NYIT requires that all Investigators, Key Personnel, and Integral Staff Members complete a Conflicts of Interest training program through Citiprogram.org which is labeled the Conflict of Interest Module.
 This module is selected from by the Institutional Official.
-The Institutional Official may in their discretion require that training be completed or renewed in certain circumstances, including, for example, if an Investigator is found to be non-compliant with the Policy or for Investigators new to NYIT.
+The Institutional Official may in their discretion require that training be completed or renewed in certain circumstances, including for example, if an Investigator, Key Personnel, and Integral Staff Members is found to be non-compliant with the Policy, or for Investigators, Key Personnel, and Integral Staff Members who are new to NYIT.

 B. Investigators conducting PHS-Funded Research must comply with the training requirements set forth in Appendix A, Section 1, below.